 Arrunga serves students from Kindergarten to Year 6 in 2021 and will be expanded to serve students from Kindergarten to Year 12 in future years.

-St Luke’s Arrunga School is Catholic Education Diocese of Parramatta’s new high support needs setting opened in 2021.
+St Luke’s Arrunga School is Catholic Schools Parramatta Diocese’s new high support needs setting opened in 2021.
 Arrunga is a Darug word meaning ‘in harmony’.
 A purpose built learning environment which promotes a personalised approach to the needs and adjustments as required by students Arrunga enrols students who have a diagnosis of moderate intellectual disability as a primary disability and low adaptive functioning.

 Arrunga is a purpose built learning environment which promotes a personalised approach to the needs and adjustments that students with a moderate intellectual disability and low adaptive functioning require.
 Similar settings, Wiyanga located at St Patrick’s Marist College at Dundas and Kirinari at Xavier Catholic College in Llandilo, enrol students from Years 7-12.
 St Luke’s Catholic College Marsden Park embraces St Luke’s Arrunga School as part of the broader college community.
 Students and families where appropriate will have access to learning experiences, activities and events within the college.